 Pop in the oven and bake for 20- 25 minutes.

-They are ready when the tops of the muffins bounce back up when pressed, or a a skewer comes out of the centre of a muffin clean.
+They are ready when the tops of the muffins bounce back up when pressed.

 Remove from the muffin tray and let cool on a wire cooling rack.